Chained computerized adaptive testing for the Force Concept Inventory: Result

-After fixing the value of $\sigma^i$ which is most likely to give the highest efficiency for each case, we calculated the time-averaged RMSE.
-Table~\ref{table1} shows the result for $L=10$.
-In Table~\ref{table1}, we can observe that the time-averaged RMSE in the case with collateral information is smaller than or comparable to that in the case without collateral information for all progression models.
-Moreover, the time-averaged RMSE in the case with collateral information is smaller than that of the pre-post case for most of the progression models.
-Especially, the case with collateral information is much more efficient when the absolute value of $\theta$ at final $t$ is large as in the Constant model ($\theta=$1) and the Linear model ($0\leq \theta \leq 1$).
-On the other hand, the case without collateral information has a comparable efficiency in the Linear model ($-0.5\leq \theta \leq 0$.5) and the Step model ($-0.5\leq \theta \leq 0$), where the absolute value of $\theta$ varies near zero and the absolute value of $\theta$ at final $t$ is small.
+After fixing the value of $\sigma^i$ which is most likely to give the highest efficiency for each case, we calculated the session-averaged RMSE.
+Table~\ref{table1} illustrates the effect of collateral information within each progression model for the case of $L=10$.
+For each model, we compare the effectiveness of different methods: without CI, with CI, and the pre-post approach.
+To isolate and better understand the impact of collateral information, we did not incorporate content balancing or item exposure control in this table.
+In Table~\ref{table1}, we can observe that the session-averaged RMSE in the case with collateral information is smaller than or comparable to that in the case without collateral information for all progression models.
+Moreover, the session-averaged RMSE in the case with collateral information is smaller than that of the pre-post case for most of the progression models.
+Especially, the case with collateral information is much more efficient when the absolute value of $\theta$ at final $s$ is large as in the Constant model ($\theta=$1) and the Linear model ($0\leq \theta \leq 1$).
+On the other hand, the case without collateral information has a comparable efficiency in the Linear model ($-0.5\leq \theta \leq 0$.5) and the Step model ($-0.5\leq \theta \leq 0$), where the absolute value of $\theta$ varies near zero and the absolute value of $\theta$ at final $s$ is small.
 One of the causes of this could be that the case without collateral information always assumes the mean value of prior distribution $\mu^i=0$.
-Finally, the pre-post case is more efficient when the absolute value of $\theta$ at initial $t$ is large and at final $t$ is close to 0 as in the Linear model ($-1.0\leq \theta \leq 0$).
-This is because for CAT with short test length, such as $L=10$, if the absolute value of $\theta$ at $t=t_1$ is large, the RMSE at $t=t_1$ is much larger than that of the pretest where $L=30$.
+Finally, the pre-post case is more efficient when the absolute value of $\theta$ at initial $s$ is large and at final $s$ is close to 0 as in the Linear model ($-1.0\leq \theta \leq 0$).
+This is because for CAT with short test length, such as $L=10$, if the absolute value of $\theta$ at $s=s_1$ is large, the RMSE at $s=s_1$ is much larger than that of the pretest where $L=30$.